 but the intent is to balance the subcommittee between members selected by the dean

 and members elected by the College Council and to ensure all three disciplinary areas

 - After each member has reviewed the proposals, the PDA Committee meets with the Associate

-Dean for Graduate Studies and Research.
+Dean for Graduate Studies.